StarRocks/starrocks/docs/table_design/Data_distribution.md

 ### Hash bucketing

-StarRocks can use hash bucketing to subdivide data in a partition into bucktes based on the bucketing key and [the number of buckets](#determine-the-number-of-buckets).
-In Hash bucketing, a a hash function takes specific column value as input and calculates a hash value, which is then used to store the data to the corresponding bucket.
+StarRocks can use hash bucketing to subdivide data in a partition into buckets based on the bucketing key and [the number of buckets](#determine-the-number-of-buckets).
+In hash bucketing, a hash function takes data's bucketing key value as an input and calculates a hash value.
+Data is stored in the corresponding bucket based on the mapping between the hash values and buckets.

-Advantages:
+**Advantages**:

 - Improved query performance: Rows with the same bucketing key values are stored in the same bucket, reducing the amount of data scanned during queries.

-- Even data distribution: By selecting columns with higher cardinality (a larger number of unique values) as the bucketing key, data can be more evenly distributed into each bucket.
+- Even data distribution: By selecting columns with higher cardinality (a larger number of unique values) as the bucketing key, data can be more evenly distributed across buckets.

 **How to choose the bucketing columns**